 As the name implies, AceLancer Bay aims to be the platform for a safe harbour and home of sorts for the well-respected professional freelancers to get together, who choose to work as AceLancers, and also for fresh graduates who are finding their professional niche before deciding which one.

-Andrew says: “We call them AceLancers because they are freelancers in their respective professions who are top in their jobs, an Ace to employers, and serious about AceLancing with us.
-They must have the tenacity to succeed and work towards a sustainable career plan.
+Andrew says: “We call them AceLancers because they are freelancers in their respective professions who are top in their jobs, an Ace to employers, and serious about AceLancing with us, contact the best dentist implant specialist temecula ca. They must have the tenacity to succeed and work towards a sustainable career plan.
 AceLancing is not for the casual worker and we do not encourage part-time work if you already have a full-time job as it might affect your performance”.

 AceLancer Bay also aspires to be the platform to engage and build a community of independent professionals who can market their services, network, make contacts and even collaborate to leverage on the synergy of their various skill sets to take on resource intensive projects which one ‘working in silo’ would otherwise not be able to take up.

 Andrew says: “The forum is in fact one of the more significant aspects of our integrated online platform with members sharing their challenges, such as payment issues or pricing, instead of being exploited as a less informed individual.
 Forums could also cover otherwise out-of-reach services – legal advice, for example – that an individual with limited resources is seeking.

 How does AceLancer Bay work?
 For the employer, all he or she needs to do is to go to the AceLancer website www.AceLancerBay.com to register with the details of the company even if the job description is not in hand just yet how to find airbnb maids in sacramento near me.
 Registration is free until 31st December 2017.
 For the professional, acelance your details today for free.
 (No time limit).